OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-81-en.md

 ### Frontend

 - **Bug Fixes**
-    - Fix the logic that checks whether the previous MMIO instruction was successfully committed before fetching a new MMIO instruction ([#4881](https://github.com/OpenXiangShan/XiangShan/pull/4881))
+    - Fixed the logic that checks whether the previous MMIO instruction was successfully committed before fetching a new MMIO instruction ([#4881](https://github.com/OpenXiangShan/XiangShan/pull/4881))

-- **V3 Feature**

 ### Backend